Lombard House, London: Reconversion to private residence

-In 1997, Sheikh Mohammed bin Khalifa Al‑Thani of the Qatari royal family, and then Deputy Prime Minister of Qatar, reportedly purchased Lombard House for £14 million.
+In 1997, Sheikh Mohammed bin Khalifa Al Thani of the Qatari royal family, and then Deputy Prime Minister of Qatar, reportedly purchased Lombard House for £14 million.
 In May 1998, planning applications were submitted to convert the property from a bank back into a private family residence.

 Reports from 2004 indicated that a further £20 million was spent on refurbishments and restoration work in the early 2000s.

 Design

 The mansion, designed in the French Renaissance style, rises four stories above a basement and dormered mansard roof.
 Constructed in Portland stone, the symmetrical five‑bay façade features deeply channeled rustication at ground level, a corniced architrave doorway, and segmental‑arched windows with mascaron keystones.
 A strong modillion cornice caps the elevation, and a dormered mansard roof completes the composition.
 Inside, the building retains original features including a grand stone stair with wrought‑iron balustrades, a timber‑paneled lift tower, and ornamental plasterwork.

-In 1987, the building was granted Grade II listed status by Historic England in recognition of its architectural and historical significance.
+In 1987, the building was granted Grade II listed status by English Heritage in recognition of its architectural and historical significance.
 The listing attributes the design of the house to C.W.
 Stephens, while Consuelo attributed the design to the French architect and landscape designer Achille Duchêne.